Elementary Program

 Math Development

 The math program uses a spiral curriculum that revisits concepts and adds new components.
-Concepts may include numeration and order, patterns, functions and sequences, measurement, currency, time, geometry, and exploring data and probability.
+Concepts include numeration and order, patterns, functions and sequences, measurement, currency, time, geometry, and exploration of data and probability.
 A group lesson is typically followed by guided and independent practice.
-Students use manipulatives as they move from concrete levels of learning to abstract.
+Students use manipulatives as they move from concrete levels of learning to abstract learning.
 Enrichment activities and research extensions invite higher-level thinking and real-world applications, helping learners see how math is naturally incorporated into other areas of learning.
 Real-life math experiences, math-literature connections, and math games support and encourage exploration, investigation, and problem-solving.

 Inquiry-Based Learning